HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 Your contract will probably state a standard 35-40 hour work week, but marketing can be a very involving occupation.
 Most often the release schedule dictates hours.
 The build up to the release of a film can see you working some longer days, in the months without a release there will still be work to be done for forthcoming releases.
 On average most of the department can operate long hours because they get caught up in the workload, some work long hours because they've been given a tight deadline and need to come up with the goods.

-What is the role of the unit publicist?
+What is the role of the unit publicist.

 A unit publicist can be self-employed, employed by the studio, producer or independent publicity company, they can be based in the production office for the duration of the shoot or at least allocated a desk when they're on set.
-They are responsible for any on set activity that involves the publicizing of the film.
+They are responsible for any on set activity that involves the publicising of the film.
 As well as press releases they will be accompanying the EPK producer, and managing any press days that are scheduled.
 If working on an independent feature the unit publicist will have a relationship with the film’s sales company, who require onset photography and production notes to take to the film markets.

 Will I be expected to attend any events?

-If you're working as part of the publicity team that run the red carpet events, you will most likely be there to lend a hand ushering press and talent around the event.
+If you're working as part of the publicity team who run the red carpet events, you will most likely be there to lend a hand ushering press and talent around the event.
 Red carpet events often involve journalists seeking quick interviews with the film's cast and filmmakers as they stroll along the red carpet (looking longingly at the doors if it’s a wet and windy night).
 This can be a scramble as the press pen is usually fit to burst with journalists and camera crew on one side and photographers on the other.
-Many journalists who work for entertainment channels make regular appearances at red carpet events to shoot a few pieces to the camera and engage the stars of the film for a few brief moments.
+Many journalists who work for entertainment channels make regular appearances at red carpet events to shoot a few pieces to camera and engage the stars of the film for a few brief moments.
 Members of publicity are responsible for any other interviews conducted on the night or any events that take place outside the cinema.
 It has become customary for the summer spectaculars to have an interviewer outside the venue talking to members of the cast, this can be given to journalists to use as generic footage of the premiere.

 What are the trade papers I should be familiar with?

-Screen International
+• Screen International

-Variety
+• Variety

-Hollywood Reporter
+• Hollywood Reporter

-Deadline
+• Deadline

-Indiewire
+• Indiewire

-Shots
+• Shots

-Campaign
+• Campaign

 I already work in marketing, can I cross over to film?

-Knowledge of how the film industry works and what it takes to sell a film can be learned along the way.
-An experienced professional in marketing should see their way clear to navigate all areas of the marketing industry, entertainment included.
+Knowledge of how the film industry works and what it takes to sell a film can be learnt along the way.
+An experienced professional in marketing should see their way clear to navigating all areas of the marketing industry, entertainment included.
 If you wish to gain a qualification you can look into qualifications run by CIM (The Chartered Institute of Marketing), which is the largest professional body dedicated to supporting career development in marketing.